mchung/heroku-buildpack-wordpress/README.markdown

 $ git push heroku master
 ```

-By default wp-cron is disabled, so you will need to add a cron job to Heroku's scheduler.
+By default wp-cron is disabled.
+Here's how to setup a cron job.
 ```bash
 $ heroku addons:add scheduler:standard